 Protected members are prefixed with a single underscore.
 Double underscores are reserved for mixin classes.

-If a name clashes with a keyword, trailing appended a trailing underscore.
+If a name clashes with a keyword, append a trailing underscore.
 Clashes with builtins are allowed and must not be resolved by appending an underline to the variable name.
 If the function needs to access a shadowed builtin, rebind the builtin to a different name instead.

 Function and method arguments: